remotebase/remotebase-mantra/README.md

 The codebase that used to power [RemoteBase](https://remotebase.io), an open database of remote companies.

-This was open sourced to provide a practical example for building Meteor apps with Mantra.
+This was open sourced as a practical example for building Meteor apps with Mantra.

 ## Technology Stack

-* Meteor (With Mantra application architecture)
+* Meteor (With [Mantra](https://kadirahq.github.io/mantra/) application architecture)
 * React
 * MongoDB